-- Normal Ride Height (NRH) This is the standard position of the suspension and is meant for normal driving. - Off-Road 1 (OR1) (Raises the vehicle approximately 1 in (26 mm) This position should be the primary position for all off-road driving until Off Road 2 (OR2) is needed.
+- Normal Ride Height (NRH) This is the standard position of the suspension and is meant for normal driving. - Off-Road 1 (OR1) (Raises the vehicle approximately 1 in [26 mm]) - This position should be the primary position for all off-road driving until Off Road 2 (OR2) is needed.
 A smoother and more comfortable ride will result.
 To enter OR1, press the "Up" button once from the NRH position while the vehicle speed is below 35 mph (56 km/h).
 When in the OR1 position, if the vehicle speed remains between 40 mph (64 km/h) and 50 mph (80 km/h) for greater than 20 seconds or if the vehicle speed exceeds 50 mph (80 km/h), the vehicle will be automatically lowered to NRH.
 Off-Road 1 may not be available due to vehicle payload, an EVIC message will be displayed when this occurs.
 Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.

-- Off-Road 2 (OR2) (Raises the vehicle approximately 2 in (51 mm) - This position is intended for off-roading use only where maximum ground clearance is reguired.
+• Off-Road 2 (OR2) (Raises the vehicle approximately 2 in [51 mm]) - This position is intended for offroading use only where maximum ground clearance is required.
 To enter OR2, press the "Up" button twice from the NRH position or once from the OR1 position while vehicle speed is below 20 mph (32 km/h).
-While in OR2, if the vehicle speed exceeds 25 mph (40 km/h) the vehicle height will be automatically lowered to OR1.
+While in OR2, if the vehicle speed exceeds 25 mph (40 km/h) the vehicle height will be automatically lowered to

+OR1.
 Off-Road 2 may not be available due to vehicle payload, an EVIC message will be displayed when this occurs.
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information. - If the vehicle is in OFFROAD1 or OFFROAD2 setting, be aware of your surroundings, you may not have the clearance required for certain areas and vehicle damage may occur. - Aero Mode (Lowers the vehicle approximately .6 in (15 mm) 1500 Models Only This position provides improved aerodynamics by lowering the vehicle.
+Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" for further information.

+- If the vehicle is in OFFROAD1 or OFFROAD2 setting, be aware of your surroundings, you may not have the clearance required for certain areas and vehicle damage may occur. - Aero Mode (Lowers the vehicle approximately .6 in [15 mm]) - This position provides improved aerodynamics by lowering the vehicle.
 The vehicle will automatically enter Aero Mode when the vehicle speed remains between 62 mph (100 km/h) and 66 mph (106 km/h) for greater than 20 seconds or if the vehicle speed exceeds 66 mph (106 km/h).
 The vehicle will return to NRH from Aero Mode if the vehicle speed remains between 30 mph (48 km/h) and 35 mph (56 km/h) for greater than 20 seconds or if the vehicle speed falls below 30 mph (48 km/h).

-NOTE: Aero Mode may be disabled through vehicle settings in the Electronic Vehicle Information Center (EVIC) or in the UconnectTM Access 8.4 Radio (If Equipped).
-Refer to "Electronic Vehicle Information Center (EVIC)" in "Understanding Your Instrument Panel" or "UconnectTM Access Settings" in "Understanding Your Instrument Panel" for further information.
+NOTE: Automatic Aero Mode may be disabled through vehicle settings in the Electronic Vehicle Information Center (EVIC) when equipped with Uconnect 3.0, or your Uconnect® Radio when equipped with UConnect® 5.0, 8.4A, or 8.4AN.
+Refer to "Electronic Vehicle Information 5 Center (EVIC)" in "Understanding Your Instrument Panel" or "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.